-Differences between DLMM and Dynamic pools
+Differences between DLMM and Dynamic Pools

-DLMM pools
+DLMM Pools

 DLMM pools enable LPs to earn much more fees with their capital due to precise liquidity concentration with 0-slippage bins, flexible volatility strategies, and dynamic fees.